What does a narcissist actually feel?

 They feel hatred for those who the narcissist believes has turned against them.
 Those feelings are powerful within themselves.

-They do not feel emotions like happiness, joy, sadness, empathy etc. at least not in the same way we do.
+They do not feel emotions like happiness, joy, sadness, empathy etc., at least not in the same way we do.
 They have emotional paralysis.
 Therefore like an addict to a drug, a narcissist is addicted to impressing strangers to get attention and praise to feel happy about themselves, as it’s not who they are.
 It never lasts.
-Why when a narcissist does for others they expect eternal praise.
+Why when a narcissist does for others, they expect eternal gratitude and praise.
 They do not feel sympathy for those around them.
 They lack the compassion to care.
 If you’re watching and comment on a charity, they’ll feel the attention slip away from themselves.
 They might make remarks like “Don’t bother, they’ll not get any money” to get a reaction from you.

 They get a sense of joy when they destroy something for another that the narcissist was envious of.
 They don’t feel the guilt, as they believe the other person had stolen from them, so the narcissist seeks revenge and feels prideful and joy once they’ve brought the other person down, they might in a moment feel shame, why they’ll pass the blame, shaming the other person for what the narcissist actually did to that person.

 Narcissists don’t learn from their behaviour as they don’t see themselves as the problem.
 They lack a Conscience.
 They lack the moral meaning of what is right and what’s wrong.
 They don’t look to blame themselves for their wrongdoing.
-Instead, they find a scapegoat to pin the blame on, as a narcissist rarely to never takes responsibility for their behaviour, they never learn from their behaviour, they only learn new ways to shift the blame to get away with their behaviour, so there’s no consequences for their actions, often the victim ends up facing the consequences for the narcissist’s actions, due to the narcissist’s mass smear campaigns. ￼
+Instead, they find a scapegoat to pin the blame on, as a narcissist rarely to never takes responsibility for their behaviour, they never learn from their behaviour, they only learn new ways to shift the blame to get away with their behaviour, so there are no consequences for their actions, often the victim ends up facing the consequences for the narcissist’s actions, due to the narcissist’s mass smear campaigns. ￼

 They see and learn from those around them what emotions look like.
 They can mirror these emotions back to others, to guilt-trip others into doing what the narcissist wants them to do, to gain praise, support or sympathy, to get away with how the narcissist treats others.

 As for laughter, they will laugh along with others if it’s something they’ve said to make people laugh.
-Or if it’s a joke, the narcissist has made at someone else’s expense, if the narcissist has humiliated someone, or if they see someone they are envious of fail.
+Or if it’s a joke the narcissist has made at someone else’s expense, if the narcissist has humiliated someone, or if they see someone they are envious of fail.
 They get jealous of people around them who are laughing at others jokes and not the narcissists.
 They hate seeing others get the praise the narcissist feels entitled to.
 They take it as criticism towards them and want it for themselves.
 Have you ever been on a lovely day out, someone else’s birthday party?
 All is going well.
 Then out of nowhere, they’ll cause an argument or a scene over nothing because they feel envy that it’s not about them, that they’re not making everybody happy this is simply done to get a reaction and emotions from you.
 So they themselves can gain their power back.
 Most will not show rage in the beginning or in front of others as they don’t want the mask to slip.